-The Committee on the Rights of the Child (CRC) is a body of independent experts that monitors the implementation of the Convention on the Rights of the Child.
+The Committee on the Rights of the Child (CRC) is a body of independent experts that monitors the implementation of the Convention on the Rights carries out the functions specifically assigned to him or her by the General of the Child.
 The Convention itself provides for the establishment of such a Committee in articles 43, 44 and 45.